billymohajeri/Capstone-Project-02/README.md

 # StarWars Movies Collection <a name="about-project"></a>

 In this project, My partner and I recreated a simple wireframe template for a Movie Site.
-This simple web page was built using webpack, fetching data from APIs and serving it by a webpack dev server.
+This simple web page was built using webpack, fetching data from APIs and serving it by a Webpack dev server.

 <div align="center">